RedwoodSoftware/MFT_Server_Docker/README.md

 - Configures command-line tools and the Management UI.
 - Generates a server key if not present.
 - Starts the main server process.
+- allows running of pre and post custom scripts
+- allows toggling of FIPS compliance for 140-2 and 140-3 based on environment variables